How to Make Sensory Sound Bottles — Easy Step-by-Step Guide

 Tips & Troubleshooting

-• 1Ensure all lids are screwed on very tightly.
-If your preschooler is a strong shaker, consider using a non-toxic glue to permanently seal the lids for safety.
+- 1Ensure all lids are screwed on very tightly.
+If your preschooler is a strong shaker or prone to trying to open things, consider using a non-toxic, strong craft glue or hot glue to permanently seal the lids.
+This is a crucial safety measure to prevent accidental spills or choking hazards.

-• 3For a visual element, you can add a few drops of food coloring to water-based fillings (like rice or pasta), but be extra cautious about lid security.
+- 3For a visual element, you can add a few drops of food coloring to water-based fillings like rice or pasta.
+However, be extra cautious about lid security when using water, as leaks can be messy and potentially damage the contents.
+Ensure the seal is absolutely foolproof.

 Related Activities You Might Enjoy